shrut-vanpariya/RAG-powered-chatbot/Readme.md

 # RAG-powered chatbot for PDF Question Answering

 This Streamlit app serves as a chatbot interface for answering questions based on content extracted from PDF files.
 It utilizes various libraries and tools for natural language processing and information retrieval.
+The app uses the llama2 open-source LLM and Ollama for running the model locally.

 ![demo-image](public/image.png)